virt-manager/virt-manager/README.md

  - `virt-install`: Create new libvirt virtual machines
  - `virt-clone`: Duplicate existing libvirt virtual machines
  - `virt-xml`: Edit existing libvirt virtual machines/manipulate libvirt XML
- - `virt-convert`: Convert VMX or OVF configs to libvirt virtual machines

 For dependency info and installation instructions, see the [INSTALL.md](INSTALL.md) file.
 If you just want to quickly test the